gollenia/timber-blocks/readme.md

 ### Changelog

+##### 1.7
+* Rewritten block registration to fit new block.json style and make it compatible with future Wordpress versions
+* Added spacer block to button-group
+* Many bug fixes
+* Grid and buttons now make use of the new useInnerBlocksProps() hook
+* All core blocks now have a "core-block" class for easier css

 ##### 1.6
 * All templates now use BEM-based classes
 * JavaScript for basic frontend functionality is now included
 * Modal block has been included into the button
+* Button can now have icon
 * description list and progress bar completely rewritten
 * The plugin now disables the standard wordpress Blocks like columns or image
 * A lot of bugfixes